Children in Museums Award 2021

 We will follow the situation closely and will contact the nominees if digital and virtual judging is needed.

-Applicants for the 2020 Award are automatically transferred to the 2021 Award without further charge.
+Applicants for the 2020 Award were automatically transferred to the 2021 Award without further charge.

 The judges will be looking for what is understood as ‘public quality’.
 In this specific case, the museum’s commitment to improving children’s experiences, growth, learning, well-being through the museum environment, atmosphere and programming.